antmicro/distant-rec/README.md

 The client has a possibility to dry run the build (e.g. it doesn't actually perform the build — there's no communication with the server whatsoever).
 To perform such a build, modify the command above by appending `--no-server`.

+## Worker environment

+To ensure the integrity and to reduce the risk of failure of the builds, the workers should have the same environment (i.e. all the necessary tools installed).
+The operating system of the server usually doesn't matter as long as it runs Buildgrid properly.

+In the case of RBE, please contain all the packages you need for the build (e.g. build-essential, ninja) in the Docker container wherein the build shall take place.

+When setting up the workers for a self-hosted Buildgrid instance, make sure that each one is deployed with the same operating system and has the same set of utilities installed.

+Moreover, in certain cases (e.g. VTR) the operating system of the client should be the same as of the workers.
+This is because sometimes we may build some binaries on the client, and then instruct the workers to execute them.
+In the case of different operating systems there might appear a shared library path or version mismatch.

 ## Practical examples

 Even though the client strives to be universal, it has been developed so that it fulfils the needs of certain open-source projects.